Urgent Care vs. Emergency Care

 Common symptoms can be considered mild or severe, and include:

 - Red bumps (hives) anywhere on the body

 - Swelling of the tongue or mouth

 Contact your physician or visit Jupiter Medical Center’s Urgent Care Center if the reaction is more than mild, or concerns you.
 With mild symptoms, give an oral antihistamine.
 If symptoms are severe and you have an injectable epinephrine (EpiPen), immediately use it as directed and call for emergency medical help.

 Avoid substances that are known to cause an allergic reaction.
 Keep oral antihistamines on hand.
 If you have severe allergies and have a physician prescribed injectable epinephrine, keep it nearby at all times.
 Make sure you know how to use it properly.

 We offer fast and affordable walk-in service and scheduled appointments at our two convenient locations in Jupiter.
-Most major insurance plans are accepted.
+Jupiter Medical Center Urgent Care Centers accept most health insurance plans and provider networks.
 Adults and children are welcome.